 Oralone Side Effects

-Note: This page contains side effects data for the generic drug triamcinolone topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Oralone.
+Note: This document contains side effect information about triamcinolone topical.
+Some of the dosage forms listed on this page may not apply to the brand name Oralone.

 For the Consumer

 Applies to triamcinolone topical: topical application cream, topical application lotion, topical application ointment, topical application spray